BACKGROUND

 RESEARCH

-Fourie, J. and Garmon Jr, F. 2022.
-The settlers’ fortunes: Comparing tax censuses in the Cape Colony and early American Republic.
-Economic History Review, forthcoming.
+Fourie, J. and Garmon Jr, F., 2023.
+The settlers’ fortunes: Comparing tax censuses in the Cape Colony and early American republic.
+The Economic History Review, 76(2), pp.525-550.

 Replication package

-Cilliers, J., Green., E. and Ross, R., 2022.
+Cilliers, J., Green, E. and Ross, R., 2023.
 Did it pay to be a pioneer?
 Wealth accumulation in a newly settled frontier society.
-Economic History Review, forthcoming.
+The Economic History Review, 76(1), pp.257-282.

 Replication package